Tailormap/tailormap-viewer/README.md

 - `-e SPRING_DATASOURCE_URL=jdbc:postgresql://host:port/database`
 - `-e SPRING_DATASOURCE_USERNAME=user`
 - `-e SPRING_DATASOURCE_PASSWORD=pass`
+- `-e SERVER_ADDRESS=0.0.0.0` if you want Tailormap to listen on all interfaces instead of localhost

 If your database is running on localhost using `--network=host` is recommended (you can try using the hostname `host.docker.internal` but that may not always work).
 If your database is on another host you can specify `--publish 8080:8080` instead of `--network=host`.
 Of course,